denten-books/plain-text/main.md

 However intertwined the hand and the hammer can be, there is an intuitive way in which a child can separate one from the other.
-There is deep-rooted instinct at work in that distinction, one that cannot and should not be dismissed as mere naivete.
+There is deep-rooted instinct at work in that distinction, one that cannot and should not be dismissed as mere naiveté.
 The concept of a human is in itself a powerful theoretical construct, and, as I will argue later, one necessary, not only for the understanding of key concepts in literary theory and computer science, but also in articulating an ethics of critical computation.